jjmedinaariza/modelling_book/docs/03-visualisation.md

 Did you notice the difference with the comparative histograms?
 By using density plots we are rescaling to ensure the same area for each of the levels in our grouping variable.
 This makes it easier to compare two groups that have different frequencies.
 The areas under the curve add up to 1 for both of the groups, whereas in the histogram the area within the bars represent the number of cases in each of the groups.
 If you have many more cases in one group than the other it may be difficult to make comparisons or to clearly see the distribution for the group with fewer cases.
 So, this is one of the reasons why you may want to use density plots.

 Density plots are a good choice when you want to compare up to three groups.
 If you have many more groups you may want to consider other alternatives.
-One such alternative is the ridgeline plot, also often called the Joy Division plot (since it was immortalised in the cover of one of their albums):
+One such alternative is the **ridgeline plot**, also often called the Joy Division plot (since it was immortalised in the cover of one of their albums):

 ![](imgs/joydivision.png)